krebernisak/resume/resume-long.md

 Interests & Proficiency
 -----------------------

-I have been writing code, running servers and experimenting with new software since 2004.
-Most recently the majority of code I have written has been in Java and JavaScript, but I have experience in many other languages and technologies.
-I am a full-stack developer interested in designing and building scalable distributed systems as well as usable mobile and web clients.
+I have been reading and writing code, running servers and experimenting with new software since 2004.
+Most recently, the majority of code I have written has been in Java, JavaScript, and Solidity, but I have experience in many other programming languages and technologies.
+I am interested in designing and building scalable distributed systems, smart contracts and protocols on distributed networks like Ethereum, as well as native mobile and web clients.

 *
+    - Full stack software engineer experienced in system design, API design and data modeling
+    - Interested in distributed and event-driven systems, product design, and agile methodologies
-    - Proficient in Java, JavaScript and Solidity
+    - Proficient in Java, JavaScript, and Solidity
     - Some experience in Kotlin/Swift, Python and familiar with C, C++, C#, MATLAB, Ruby and many others
+    - Experienced with Object-oriented design, Domain-driven design, Test-driven development, and Functional programming
+    - Experienced with event-driven architecture (DDD, CQRS, Event Sourcing, Blockchain, RxJava, RxJs, Redux)
-    - Well experienced in building applications for the Android platform
+    - Well experienced in building web, native Android and hybrid mobile applications
     - Web technologies (HTML5, CSS3, SVG, DOM, AJAX, REST, SOAP, WSDL, JSON, XML)
     - Relational databases and object-relational mapping (SQL, Hibernate, JDO, JPA)
-    - Non-Relational databases (Blockchain, Firebase, Redis, ElasticSearch)
+    - Non-Relational databases (Blockchain, Firebase, ElasticSearch, Redis)
     - General knowledge of cryptography and network security
-    - Tools: Git, Mercurial, Gradle, Maven, Ant, UNIX/Linux
+    - Tools: Git, GitFlow, Gradle, Maven, UNIX/Linux, Jupyter Notebooks
-    - Object-oriented design, Domain Driven Design, Test Driven Design, Functional programming
-    - Passion for distributed systems, product design, and agile methodologies

 Work Experience
 ---------------